Passport & Visa Info

 - Embassy/Consulate Contact Information: Consult the web site maintained by Embassy.org for the web sites of embassies in the United States.
 Once on the embassy web site, click on the “visa” or “consulate” link and follow the instructions.
 As a last resort, there are private, for-profit organizations that will facilitate the visa process, although not for all countries.
 Chief among these are Travisa and Passport Visa Express.

 - FBI Background Check: Some visas (Chile, Greece, South Africa) require an FBI Background Check.
 It is best to follow the advice of your study abroad program on how to complete the background check.
 The FBI web site provides the requisite information.
 You will need to be fingerprinted as a part of the FBI Background Check.
 The closest fingerprint facility is the Lewiston Police Department, 171 Park Street; (M-F, 8-12; 1-4).
 The fee is $6.00.
 It is best to call ahead: 513-3001; mention that you need finger prints for a student visa.
 Directions to the LPD.
 You may also use an FBI-approved channeler to expedite the process.
-The most convenient channeler for a Bates student to use is Identogo.
+The closest channeler for a Bates student to use is Identogo (Lisbon).
+It is best to used the channeler recommended by your program.

 Customs Departments monitor what you bring into a country.
 Each country has its own regulations.
 U. S. Customs provides information for travelers exiting and entering the United States.
 Check with the embassies/consulates of countries you’ll be visiting for their regulations.